-The surrender assumptions used in the Company's models are 'dynamic' in that they vary to reflect the perceived value of the benefits to the policyholder, for example depending on market performance and the wider economic environment.
+The surrender assumptions used in the Company's models are 'dynamic' in that they vary to reflect the perceived value of the benefits to the policyholder, for example depending on market performance.

 The risk of a material increase in internal expenses is not perceived to be significant given the Company's increasing assets under management.
 The Company currently operates within an optimal staffing structure, leases premises and operates within an IT infrastructure provided by Allianz Group.
-A number of services (e.g. hedging operations, Compliance function) are outsourced to other Allianz entities with appropriate cancellation clauses.
+A number of services (e.g.

+hedging operations) are outsourced to other Allianz entities with a ppropriate cancellation clauses.
 The Company performs a full expense-budget annually and monitors the cost development regularly.